 Olives.
 One of my favorite Sicilian salads is made of oranges, olives, and onions tossed with olive oil, salt, and pepper.
 Nothing else.

 Hot peppers. (peperoncino)

 Almonds (mandorle).
 Often used as a paste, so not recognizable, and in desserts.

-Fish to try in Sicily
+Fish and seafood to try in Sicily

 Fresh anchovies (alici).
 If you’ve only ever eaten anchovies from a tin, like you get on pizza, then you won’t even recognize these.
 They actually look like little (warning: whole) fish, and are not salty.

 Panelle.
 Deep-fried chickpea fritters.
 Don’t let the deep-fried part scare you – they are lighter than you’d think.

 Sfincione.
 Sicily’s take on pizza by the slice sold in thick, focaccia-like squares with various toppings.
 One of the most traditional is anchovies, local Ragusano cheese, and fried breadcrumbs.

 Fritto misto.
 A paper cone of mixed, deep-fried fish and seafood that is lighter than you think.